 January 20, 2012 - Brian Shivers is convicted of the 2009 murders of British soldiers Mark Quinsey and Patrick Azimkar and sentenced to life in prison.

-May 3, 2013 - Brian Shivers is found not guilty of the 2009 murders of British soldiers Mark Quinsey and Patrick Azimkar.
-The DNA found at the scene was not strong enough to connect him to the murders.
+May 3, 2013 - Shivers is acquitted in a retrial.
+The DNA evidence found at the scene was not deemed strong enough to connect him to the murders.

-June 17-18, 2013 - Lough Erne Resort, in Enniskillen, Northen Ireland hosts the 39th annual G8 Summit.
+June 17-18, 2013 - Lough Erne Resort, in Enniskillen, Northern Ireland, hosts the 39th annual G8 Summit.
 This is the first time the event is held in Northern Ireland.